-Russian-born tenor Viktor Antipenko, praised for his effortless, expensive sound and excellent technique, continues to sing leading roles to great acclaim, and becoming a tenor to watch in the dramatic repertoire.
+Russian-born tenor Viktor Antipenko, praised for his effortless, expansive sound and excellent technique, continues to sing leading roles to great acclaim, and becoming a tenor to watch in the dramatic repertoire.

-Antipenko recorded Prokofiev’s “On Guard for Peace” with Yuri Temirkanov and the St. Petersburg Philharmonic Orchestra, and was the Eastern Region winner of the Metropolitan Opera National Council auditions in 2014, as well as was a previous first place winner of the Kosciuszko Foundation’s Sembrich vocal competition.
+Antipenko recorded Prokofiev’s “On Guard for Peace” with Yuri Temirkanov and the St. Petersburg Philharmonic Orchestra, and was the Eastern Region winner of the Metropolitan Opera National Council auditions in 2014.